 Is it going to be easy?
 No, not necessarily.
-But there is a way to make your life easier for you.
+But there is a way to make life easier for yourself.

 Continue reading if learning the local language is not an option for you and you’d like to have an easier time living abroad without knowing the local language.

 This post is part of a series of posts on language issues while living abroad.
 In Part I I talked about the question whether you should learn the local language, and what to do if learning the language is not an option for you.

 Maybe you’re in the country temporarily, maybe you’ve just arrived, maybe it’s taking you a lot longer than you thought to learn the local language, or maybe it’s just difficult for you to dedicate time to learning the language.
 Regardless of your circumstances, as expats, we still need to get by in our day-to-day life in a foreign language country.